 A Visual Guide to React Rendering - DOM

-There are a lot of ways to cause unnecessary re-renders in React.
-But what does unnecessary re-render mean?
+It's easy to cause unnecessary re-renders in React.
+But what does "unnecessary re-render" mean?
 Does it mean that the browser re-renders the piece of UI associated with a component?

-In the example above, components A, B and C re-render in response to App render.
-Let’s open developer tools and take a look at what happens in the DOM.
+In the example above, components A, B, and C re-render in response to App's render.
+Let's open developer tools and take a look at what happens in the DOM.

-Even though React re-renders every component in the tree, it doesn’t update every node in the DOM.
-React only updates a text node that is supposed to change visually.
+Even though React re-renders every component in the tree, it doesn't update every node in the DOM.
+React only updates the text node that is supposed to change visually.

 A key part of this to understand is that “rendering” is not the same thing as “updating the DOM”, and a component may be rendered without any visible changes happening as a result.